-I hope by sharing some of your gems, others will find the answers to their most burning cooking questions.
+I hope by sharing some of your gems, others will find the answers to their party planning questions.
 If not, just email me.
 Keep the questions coming!

 Dinner for 70 - What to Serve

 Thank you for visiting Chef-menus.com.
-Wow!
-Are you doing all of the cooking?
-If have help (I highly recommend it), first thing to do is meet with your "chefs" and brainstorm.
-Figure out who makes the best stuffed beef roast etc. Then decide whether the party will be buffet or sit-down.
+The very first thing to do is to recruit some help!
+Meet with your "chefs" and brainstorm.
+Figure out who makes the best stuffed beef roast etc. This is not the time to experiment with new dishes.
+Then decide whether the party will be buffet or sit-down.
 I would say buffet is better for this sized crowd.
 Decide what dishes you can prepare or cook and freeze 2-3 weeks in advance.
-See this article with information on batch cooking.

 Also decide if you need to hire additional help.
 Remember, during the party, someone has to set-up the food and slice/serve, monitor the tables, clean (during and afterward) answer questions and put out fires (the ones not in the kitchen!).

 If you need more party planning ideas, the best advice I have is to look at these pages if you haven't already: